nasa/ziggy/doc/user-manual/edit-pipeline.md

 ### Pipeline Section

-The main actions you can take from this section is to validate the pipeline and view or export parameters.
+The actions you can take from this section include setting the priority and processing mode of the pipeline and viewing and exporting its parameters.

-The `Validate` button is a vestige of a bygone era.
-It looks for issues with the pipeline's parameter sets that are largely impossible today, but which were common in Ziggy's predecessor software packages.

 The `Report` button brings up a new window that shows the modules and parameter sets for this pipeline.
 The report can also be saved to a text file.
 This dialog is mainly useful in the context of a fairly complex system, in which you want to isolate the bits and pieces of a specified pipeline from the general mass of bits and pieces in the system.

-The `Export parameters` button exports the parameters used by this pipeline, in a kind of hokey and non-standard format.
-The advantage this has over using the export function on the parameter library panel is that it only exports the parameter sets used by this pipeline.
-In a situation where you have a lot of pipelines, with a lot of parameters, it's potentially useful to be able to see just the parameters for a given pipeline.

 The `Priority` field takes a little more explanation.
 We've discussed in the past the fact that Ziggy sometimes faces a situation in which Ziggy has more tasks waiting for attention than it has worker processes ready to service the tasks.
 In this case, Ziggy has to prioritize the tasks to ensure that the most critical ones get attention first.
 The pipeline priority is one way this sorting occurs.
 Tasks with higher priority get to leap ahead of tasks with lower priority in the queue.
 The available priorities are LOWEST, LOW, NORMAL, HIGHEST, HIGH.